Blocklists and Link Reputation

 ### Invalid Blacklist Target

-A blacklist checker cannot recognize the value as a valid domain or IPv4 address.
+An email blacklist checker cannot recognize the input as a valid domain or IPv4 address.

 1. Enter a sending domain such as `example.com`, not a full URL.